This piece was first published on The Jew and the Carrot blog at the Forward.

 “As a mother, I know what kids like to eat,” Ansh, cooking instructor and author of several cookbooks, including “A Taste of Challah,” told the Jew and the Carrot from her home in Jerusalem.
 “It doesn’t have to be a full-blown recipe.
 Chicken cacciatore braised in wine sauce is not for kids.”
 Although she had never written a cookbook for kids before, she knew she had to keep the recipes clear and short, with as few ingredients and steps as possible.

 Officially, “Let My Children Cook!”
 (Judaica Press, 2014) is for children 8-years-old and up, but kids even younger can easily tackle these recipes with the help of a parent or older sibling.

-Click here to read more and watch the trailer.
+Click here to read more.

 © 2014 Renee Ghert-Zand.
 All rights reserved.